Thriller/Suspense Subgenres

 Political thrillers are a popular subgenre, and often reflect poorly upon what Mark Twain called "America's only native criminal class" -- the U.S. Congress.
 Usually a low-level protagonist attracts unwelcome attention from the powerful and desperate.
 Brad Meltzer's novels combine deadly action with genuine civics lessons.
 Jeffrey Archer's novel Shall We Tell the President? is a gripping example.

 Psychological subgenre tales build up slowly, with ever-increasing doubt and tension, until some explicit action/violence takes place, usually at the finale.
 Patricia Highsmith's novel The Talented Mr. Ripley, filmed by Anthony Minghella, is an oft-cited example.
-Dennis Lehane's novel Shutter Island (filmed by Martin Scorsese) overlaps with the 'psychological horror' subgenre, while illustratLandng the 'unreliable narrator' concept.
+Dennis Lehane's novel Shutter Island (filmed by Martin Scorsese) overlaps with the 'psychological horror' subgenre, while illustrating the 'unreliable narrator' concept.
 Many of Alfred Hitchcock's movies fit the bill.

 Religious thrillers evoke this compelling aspect of of our psyches.
 Usually a sacred artifact or historical secret centers up the plot, and groups both known and secretive vie for dominance.
 Often the protagonist is drawn in through research into a seemingly innocent topic.
 Many of David Morrel's novels contain such elements.
 Julia Navarro's novel The Brotherhood of the Holy Shroud has vivid historical depictions, while Dan Brown's book and film The DaVinci Code became major hits.
-A complex example, which combines 21st century science, is James Rollins's novel Crucible.
+A complex example, which invokes 21st century science, is James Rollins's novel Crucible.

-Romantic is a fairly new thriller subgenre, primarily from romance publisher Harlequin's Silhouette division.
+Romantic is a popular thriller subgenre, primarily from romance publisher Harlequin's Silhouette division.
 (Their offerings are technically known as a 'continuity series.')
 Instead of a 'romance' style plot-line, these novels/series follow 'thriller' patterns, with long story arcs and numerous crossover characters, emphasizing strong and compassionate heroines.
 A pioneer of this style is Fern Michaels, with her "Sisterhood" novels.
 A major example is Harlequin's "Athena Force" series, with numerous authors.

 Survivalist thrillers center upon such rugged specimens of humanity.
 A disaster has struck a specific group of people, if not the entire planet, and survival depends upon toughness and skill.
 Jerry Ahern's epic "Survivalist" series leads this pack, and devotes long descriptions to every knife, gun, and other weapon in use.
 David Brin's novel The Postman, filmed by Kevin Costner, reverses this by making survivalists the villians.
 On a more personal scale, Michael Armstrong's short story "A Little Walk Home" depicts its stranded protagonist hiking 500 miles across the Alaskan wilderness.

 Treasure Hunter stories usually overlap with other 'thriller' subgenres.
 Whatever their motive, these protagonists seek lost treasures of obvious innate value, such as hidden gold.
-(Inca, pirate, Confederate, etc.) Many of Clive Cussler's novels fit the bill.
+(Whether Inca, pirate, Confederate, etc.) Many of Clive Cussler's novels fit the bill.
 The "National Treasure" movies, from Jon Turteltaub, take this premise to ludicrous extremes.

 Special note: Originally these Literary Fiction Genres pages rated high in the rankings, even shown on the first page page of major search results.
 Since then it's been way up and down, even as our content has improved, and similar web sites come and gone.
 If you find these pages useful, please help us by adding a web link and recommending this resource to others.